Gary Green (baseball): Amateur career

 Green attended Pittsburgh's Taylor Allderdice High School and Oklahoma State University.
 In 1982, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 He was selected three times in baseball's amateur draft: a 29th round pick by the San Francisco Giants in 1980, a second-round pick by the St. Louis Cardinals in 1983, and a first-round choice of the San Diego Padres in 1984.

 Professional career

 Green's best season was in 1990, when he was the starting shortstop for the Texas Rangers in 31 games.
 During that season, he had his most hits in a game when he went 3 for 4 against the Seattle Mariners in a 6–5 Rangers victory on August 20.
 In 106 major league games, he had 180 at-bats and a .222 batting average.

 Coaching career

+Detroit Tigers

 Green was the manager of the Class A West Virginia Power.
 He also managed the Oneonta Tigers of the New York Penn League during the 2000 and 2001 seasons.
+Green coached in the Tigers organization until 2004.

+Pittsburgh Pirates

+Green joined the Pittsburgh Pirates organization in 2006 and managed until 2010.
+In 2011 he was named as the minor league infield coordinator.
+In 2021, he was named as the bench coach for the Altoona Curve the Double-A affiliate of the Pirates.
+In 2022, he was named bench coach for the Indianapolis Indians the Pirates Triple-A affiliate.
+In 2023, Green returned to the Pirates Double-A affiliate Altoona Curve as the bench coach.